-This table contains a summary of terms; we strongly recommend that you read all terms and conditions prior to signing up for any service.
+This table contains a summary of terms, and the offerings can change at any time; we strongly recommend that you check the current price and read all terms and conditions prior to signing up for any service.
 For example, some may require that you allow them to perform a credit check, or to report you to credit reporting agencies in the event that you fail to make payments.
 Keep in mind that the Terms and Conditions are sometimes not readily found on the website; sometimes you only see it as you get closer to actually signing up.

-There are a variety of consumer protection provisions in state law (Title 35-A MRSA § 3203) and in Commission rules (Ch.
+As indicated, there are a consumer protection provisions in state law (Title 35-A MRSA § 3203) and in Commission rules (Ch.
 305).
 These include the following:

 - A CEP may not terminate service without providing a minimum of 30 days' notice.